Jin dynasty (1115–1234): Wanyan Liang (1150–1161)

 Wanyan Liang's campaign came to an end when he was murdered along with five of his concubines in his camp on 15 December 1161.
 Liang's son and heir was also killed in the capital.
 The assassins were a group of officers who had grown disillusioned with Liang's defeats.
 There was widespread dissatisfaction with his rule not just among the minority groups, but also within the elite Jurchen class.
-Liang's cousin, Wulu (posthumously Emperor Shizong of Jin, had already been crowned emperor in Liaoyang by the conspirators on 27 October half a month prior to Liang's death.
+Liang's cousin, Wulu (posthumously Emperor Shizong of Jin), had already been crowned emperor in Liaoyang by the conspirators on 27 October one and a half month prior to Liang's death.